ponder-sh/ponder/.changeset/hungry-points-turn.md

 "@ponder/core": patch
 ---

-Allowed for compatibility with chains that don't have a "totalDifficulty" property on the block.
-Harmony is now supported.
+Added support for Harmony by updating the "totalDifficulty" block property to be nullable.